 Infusing the House with fresh blood at the next election and removing some of those most tainted by the expenses scandal is important, but it won’t be enough.
 We need to ensure that members of the next Parliament are able to do the things that voters clearly expect of them.

 • POWER2010 is asking you to vote for the top ideas that would change UK democracy at.
 To have your say, go to www.power2010.org.uk/votesLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.